LKedward/focal-docs/docs/errors.md

 The third argument is a character string indicating in which OpenCL API call the error code was produced.

-Having written an error handling subroutine `myErrorHandler` conforming to the above interface, you can enact it by overwriting the global pointer `fclErrorHandler`:
+Having written an error handling subroutine `myErrorHandler` conforming to the above interface, you can enact it using the global pointer `fclErrorHandler` at the beginning of your program:

 ```fortran
 fclErrorHandler => myErrorHandler